Intragenomic conflict: Segregation distortion

 In principle, the two parental alleles have equal probabilities of being present in the mature gamete.
 However, there are several mechanisms that lead to an unequal transmission of parental alleles from parents to offspring.
-One example is a gene drive complex, called a segregation distorter, that "cheats" during meiosis or gametogenesis and thus is present in more than half of the functional gametes.
-The most studied examples are sd in Drosophila melanogaster (fruit fly), t haplotype in Mus musculus (mouse) and sk in Neurospora spp. (fungus).
+One example is a gene drive complex, called a Segregation Distorter (SD), that "cheats" during meiosis or gametogenesis and thus is present in more than half of the functional gametes.
+The most studied examples are SD in Drosophila melanogaster (fruit fly), t haplotype in Mus musculus (mouse) and sk in Neurospora spp. (fungus).
 Possible examples have also been reported in humans.

-Segregation distorters that are present in sexual chromosomes (as is the case with the X chromosome in several Drosophila species) are denominated sex-ratio distorters, as they induce a sex-ratio bias in the offspring of the carrier individual.
+Segregation distorters that are present on sex chromosomes (as is the case with the X chromosome in several Drosophila species) are denominated sex-ratio distorters, as they induce a sex-ratio bias in the offspring of the carrier individual.

-Killer and target
+Gamete killing

-The simplest model of meiotic drive involves two tightly linked loci: a Killer locus and a Target locus.
-The segregation distorter set is composed by the allele Killer (in the Killer locus) and the allele Resistant (in the Target locus), while its rival set is composed by the alleles Non-killer and Non-resistant.
-So, the segregation distorter set produces a toxin to which it is itself resistant, while its rival is not.
-Thus, it kills those gametes containing the rival set and increases in frequency.
-The tight linkage between these loci is crucial, so these genes usually lie on low-recombination regions of the genome.
+Gamete killers, a type of meiotic driver, are the most commonly identified type of segregation distorter.
+Gamete killers are often referred to as sperm killers, pollen killers, or spore killers depending on the clade in which they are found.
+They are most commonly expressed in males though there is one system in mice that appears to act via egg sabotage during female gametogenesis.
+Most gamete killer systems can be grouped into two sub groups: Driver-Target systems and Toxin-Antidote systems.
+In Driver-Target systems, the driving chromosome (containing the main drive locus and insensitive target locus) targets wild type chromosomes that contain a sensitive target locus.
+Importantly in this kind of system, recombination between the driver and target is often suppressed to avoid the formation of a "suicide chromosome".
+An example of a Driver-Target system is the coadapted gene complex in Drosophila melanogaster called Segregation Distorter (SD).
+The main drive locus, a truncated tandem duplication of the gene RanGAP on chromosome 2L (Sd-RanGAP) targets a repetitive array of satellite DNA on chromosome 2R called Responder.
+The mechanism of SD is unknown, but through some interaction with Responder, Sd-RanGAP induces a chromatin condensation defect in wild type sperm that results in their elimination.
+Toxin-Antidote systems on the other hand consist of a drive locus that produces both a toxin and an antidote.
+The toxin is fatal to gametes that do not contain the antidote which results in the death of those gametes.
+Spore killers, like sk and wtf, are frequently Toxin-Antidote systems.